yuchiu/today-news/README.md

 python3 news_fetcher.py
 ```

+Application will be receiving tasks from message queue channel "latest_news_scrape_news_task_queue", and fetching tasks to message queue channel "latest_news_dedupe_news_task_queue" in the terminal

 - dedupe fetched news by news_fetcher, use TF-IDF to remove duplicate news, use news topic modeling service to classify news, then store the clean dataset(news) in MongoDB.(News could be saved in DB without topic modeling, the data can be backfill in later process using news topic modeling service)

 ```terminal
 pip3 install -r requirements.txt
 python3 news_deduper.py
 ```

+Application will be receiving tasks to message queue channel "latest_news_dedupe_news_task_queue" in the terminal, then store deduped news data in news-database(MongoDB)

 #### News Topic Modeling Service